Blas Morte Sodornil: Carlist

-During almost 20 years following his military deeds during the civil war Morte was not recorded as particularly busy within Carlism, which in the 1880s was suffering from post-war crisis and fragmentation.
-He resumed activity in the early 1890s; in 1894 he purchased a centrally located building in Tudela and rented it to the local Círculo Católico Tradicionalista, the organization he animated himself.
+During almost 20 years following his military deeds during the Civil War, Morte was not recorded as particularly busy within Carlism, which in the 1880s was suffering from post-war crisis and fragmentation.
+He resumed activity in the early 1890s; in 1894, he purchased a centrally located building in Tudela and rented it to the local Círculo Católico Tradicionalista, the organization he animated himself.
 The premises became the local Carlist headquarters, which would operate until the 1970s.
-In the early 20th century it grouped some 300 members of mostly humble social background; during crisis years, e.g. when suspended by authorities, it operated as regular cafeteria until return to original status was possible.
+In the early 20th century it grouped some 300 members of mostly humble social background; during crisis years, e.g. when suspended by authorities, it operated as a regular cafeteria until return to original status was possible.
 He also turned into a key party personality in the town and county; apart from co-founding Juventud Carlista and serving as its “socio-protector” he was also president of the county party organization.
 In 1897 Morte entered Junta Regional de Navarra, the Navarrese party executive.

-In 1897 Morte co-founded El Pensamiento Navarro, a daily which until the 1980s was the iconic party mouthpiece in the region.
+In 1897, Morte co-founded El Pensamiento Navarro, a daily which until the 1980s was the iconic party mouthpiece in the region.
 He remained in executive board of its managing companies, the post which later he ceded to his sons; until its disappearance the daily was controlled mostly by the Baleztena and the Morte families.
 In his Navarrese party engagements Morte tended to focus on the Tudela county, e.g. supporting or organizing Carlist electoral campaigns.
-During the 1907 and 1910 elections to the Cortes he managed to terminate the string of liberal triumphs and to ensure success of Traditionalist candidates; afterwards the district fell under the conservative domination.
+During the 1907 and 1910 elections to the Cortes he managed to terminate the string of liberal triumphs and to ensure the success of Traditionalist candidates; afterwards the district fell under the conservative dominance.

 The conflict between the party theorist Vázquez de Mella and the claimant Don Jaime produced major breakup within Carlism and in the late 1910s membership in the Tudela círculo was decimated by defections, either to the Mellistas or to Sindicato Agrícola Tudelano.
 Morte remained totally loyal to his king.
 As Navarrese leaders like Cesareo Sanz Escartín opted for the rebels, he emerged as one of the most prestigious regional politicians who stood by Don Jaime, even though for the time being the Navarrese party leadership went to Ignacio Baleztena.
 In late 1919 Morte travelled to Biarritz to take part in a grand party assembly known as Magna Junta de Biarritz, supposed to point the way forward.
-Some time afterwards he ascended to Jefe Regional de Navarra y Rioja, the position he would hold until death; leadership in the key Carlist region in Spain elevated Morte into very top elite of Carlist politicians of the time.
+Some time afterwards he ascended to Jefe Regional de Navarra y Rioja, the position he would hold until death; leadership in the key Carlist region in Spain elevated Morte into the very top elite of Carlist politicians of the time.
 Some sources claim that when the nationwide party leader Luis Hernando de Larramendi resigned in mid-1921, Don Jaime was very seriously pondering upon asking Morte to replace him.
 However, the claimant suspected that because of age and poor health Morte would not accept the nomination; eventually the post went to José Selva Mergelina, marqués de Villores.